-Applies to all passengers, who are at least 8 years of age but less than 18 years of age, and each driver and front seat passenger of a passenger automobile, operated on a street or highway.
+Applies to all passengers (including the rear seat), who are at least 8 years of age or at least 57 inches tall, and each driver and front seat passenger of a passenger automobile, operated on a street or highway.
 All of these occupants are required to wear a properly adjusted and fastened seat belt system.

 Makes the driver responsible for proper seat belt use by all occupants who are under the age of 18.

 - Emphasizing the life-saving advantages of wearing a seat belt regardless of seating position, this two-side palm card features both the

 New Jerseys Child Passenger Law:

 The following recommendations will provide the safest way to transport your child according to the American Academy of Pediatrics and the National Highway Traffic Safety Administration (NHTSA).
 Additionally it will ensure compliance to the New Jersey Child Passenger Restraint Law.
 (Title 39:3-76.2a)